OpenEvalProject/evals/manuscripts/elife-00791/v1/manuscript.md

 ## Abstract

-The circadian clock of Arabidopsis , a popular model organism for plants, is more complex than expected, with negative feedback loops based on the repression of gene expression having a less exclusive role than previously thought.
+The circadian clock of Arabidopsis, a popular model organism for plants, is more complex than expected, with negative feedback loops based on the repression of gene expression having a less exclusive role than previously thought.